 - Student counsellor

-The Financial Reporting exam is comprised of a combination of multiple-choice and extended-response questions.
+The Australian taxation exam comprises a combination of multiple choice and extended response questions.

 On completion of this subject, you should be able to:

 - understand the key administrative components of the Australian taxation system and the basic principles of Australian income tax, fringe benefit tax and goods and services taxation legislation

 - analyse, discuss and resolve issues relating to the determination of assessable income and allowable deductions

 - explain taxation law that relates to the taxation of individuals, companies, partnerships, trusts and superannuation funds

 - analyse events and apply the relevant legislation to determine tax liability.

 The Australia Taxation subject reflects legislation in place as at 1 January 2021.
 Exam questions will be based upon the 2020-2021 tax year and the FBT year ending 31 March 2021.